S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 But if the retry count exceeds the threshold, the error is escalated

-Then a ContainerErrorEscalation event is shared on the message bus / queue and logged to the database
+Then a ContainerErrorEscalation event is logged to the database

 And system administrators investigate and resolve the issue